CONDITIONS

 Antibiotics for infections

-It is crucial to consider the needs and values of patients in medical management to ensure compassionate and effective care.
+It’s important to consider the patient’s needs and values in medical management to ensure compassionate and effective care.

 Surgical Options